-For project 1, we collected 94 breath samples from heterogenous volunteers and 94 blank samples.
-For project 2, we collected a total of 76 breath samples from healthy/prediabetic/type 2 diabetic volunteers and 66 blank samples.
+For project 1, 94 breath samples were collected from heterogenous volunteers and 94 blank samples.
+For project 2, 76 breath samples were collected from healthy/prediabetic/type 2 diabetic volunteers and 66 blank samples.
 All breath samples were collected using Owlstone Medical's Breath Biopsy OMNI sample collection and analysis platform.
 All equipment blank samples were generated by collecting room air.